ishwar00/NandToTetris/README.md

 ## Why i am doing it?

 Curiosity to know how things work, and to have fun.
-Computers, compilers and OS are not obvious things to come across.
-Things like, *computers understand zeros and ones*, but **how exactly?**

 ## How i am doing it?
 They are two ways to go about,